eventql/eventql/doc/internals/zookeeper.md

 ### things zookeeper does that we don't need:

-- guarantees about timeliness (data is never stale, etc. evqld actualyl expects the config data to be eventually consistent (it expects to always have an old state locally)
+- guarantees about timeliness (data is never stale, etc) -- evqld actually expects the config data to be eventually consistent (it expects to always have an old state locally)

 ### things zookeeper does not do that we will need eventually (limits):

-zookeeper requires us to set a watcher on each individual node if we want to watch the whole tree. since each server in the cluster needs to watch the three this works out to
+zookeeper requires us to set a watcher on each individual node if we want to watch the whole tree. since each server in the cluster needs to watch the tree this works out to

     num_watches = num_nodes X num_servers